genixpro/hypermax/README.md

 The budget for each run is provided as a hyperparameter to your function, along side your other hyperparameters.
 The budget will be given as the "$budget" key in the Python dictionary that is passed to your model function.

+Tips:
+ - ABH only works well when the parameters for a run with a small budget correlates strongly with the parameters for a run with a high budget.
+ - Try to eliminate any parameters whose behaviour and effectiveness might change depending on the budget.
+E.g. a parameter for % of budget in mode 1, % of budget in mode 2 will not work well with ABH.
+ - Don't test too wide of a range of budgets.
+As a general rule of thumb, never set min_budget lower then max_budget/eta^4
+ - Never test a min_budget thats so low that your model doesn't train at all.
+The minimum is there for a reason
+ - If you find that ABH is getting stuck in a local minima, choosing parameters that work well on few epochs but work poorly on many epochs, your better off using vanilla ATPE and just training networks fully on each run.

 # Results